Alternating Optimization Approach for Computing $\alpha$-Mutual Information and $\alpha$-Capacity: Introduction

 While the Sibson and Arimoto MI have closed-form expressions, the Augustin--Csisz{\' a}r MI, Lapidoth--Pfister MI, and $\alpha$-capacity generally do not; therefore, these types of MI and $\alpha$-capacity must be calculated by solving optimization problems.
-Algorithms for computing the $\alpha$-MI and $\alpha$-capacity have been explored \cite{arimoto1977,BN01990060en,10619200,augusting_phd_thesis,4595361,10619657,kamatsuka2024_ISITA}.
+Algorithms for computing the $\alpha$-MI and $\alpha$-capacity have been explored in \cite{arimoto1977,BN01990060en,10619200,augusting_phd_thesis,4595361,9611513,9834648,10619174,10619657,kamatsuka2024_ISITA}.
 For the Augustin--Csisz{\' a}r MI for $\alpha\in (0, 1)$, Augustin \cite{augusting_phd_thesis} proposed an iterative algorithm, which Karakos \textit{et al.} \cite{4595361} rediscovered as an alternating optimization (AO) algorithm.
-Recently, Wang \textit{et al.} \cite{10619657} proposed an algorithm based on geodesically convex optimization, which is effective for $\alpha \in (1, \infty)$.
+Recently, other iterative algorithms have been proposed in \cite{9611513,9834648,10619174,10619657}, which are effective for $\alpha \in (1, \infty)$.
 For the Sibson and Arimoto capacities, Arimoto \cite{arimoto1977,BN01990060en} proposed AO algorithms similar to the Arimoto--Blahut algorithm \cite{1054753,1054855} for calculating the channel capacity $C$.
 Recently, Kamatsuka \textit{et al.} \cite{10619200} proposed additional AO algorithms for computing these capacities and demonstrated that they are equivalent to those suggested by Arimoto.
 For Augustin--Csisz{\' a}r capacity, Kamatsuka \textit{et al.} \cite{kamatsuka2024_ISITA} proposed an AO algorithm.
 Table \ref{tab:various_alpha_MI} summarizes the $\alpha$-MI, $\alpha$-capacity, and their calculation methods.

 These AO algorithms are based on the variational characterization of $\alpha$-MI, transforming the definitions of $\alpha$-MI into optimization problems.
 This study proposes novel variational characterizations of $\alpha$-MI and presents AO algorithms based on these characterizations.
 The main contributions of this paper are as follows: \begin{itemize} \item Extending the results of the variational characterization of the Sibson MI by Shayevitz \cite{6034266}, we provide a novel proof for Arimoto's variational characterization of the Sibson MI using the reverse channel $r_{X\mid Y}$ \cite{arimoto1977} (Theorem \ref{thm:variational_characterization_Sibson_MI}).
 As a byproduct of this proof, we also present a new characterization of the Sibson MI.
 Similarly, we provide novel variational characterizations of the Augustin--Csisz{\' a}r and Lapidoth--Pfister MI (Theorems \ref{thm:variational_characterization_Csiszar_MI} and \ref{thm:variational_characterization_LP_MI}). \item Based on the characterizations, we propose novel AO algorithms for computing Augustin--Csisz{\' a}r MI, Lapidoth--Pfister MI, and Sibson and Lapidoth--Pfister capacities (Section \ref{sec:AO}). \item We compare the performance of the AO algorithms for computing $\alpha$-capacity through numerical examples (Section \ref{ssec:comparison}). \end{itemize}